aklin/aklin.github.io/_posts/2018-04-01-setting-up-aglio-in-win10-enterprise.md

 # Conventions

-> A reminder that these are from my personal / domain-specific notes.
+> A reminder that these are my personal / domain-specific notes.
 If you adopt anything similar for your project it makes sense to document your own conventions somewhere, so I'll leave those in as an example because, well, why not

 Host URLs do not have a trailing slash.
 For example: